Dutch people: Central and Eastern Europe

 During the German eastward expansion (mainly taking place between the 10th and 13th century), a number of Dutchmen moved as well.
 They settled mainly east of the Elbe and Saale rivers, regions largely inhabited by Polabian Slavs.
 After the capture of territory along the Elbe and Havel Rivers in the 1160s, Dutch settlers from flooded regions in Holland used their expertise to build dikes in Brandenburg, but also settled in and around major German cities such as Bremen and Hamburg and German regions of Mecklenburg and Brandenburg.
-From the 13th to the 15th centuries, Prussia invited several waves of Dutch and Frisians to settle throughout the country, mainly along the Baltic Sea coast.
+From the 13th to the 15th centuries, the Teutonic Order invited several waves of Dutch and Frisians to settle throughout Prussia, mainly along the Baltic Sea coast.
+The first place in modern Poland where Dutch immigrants settled was Pasłęk in 1297, once renamed Holąd after the settlers.

 In the early-to-mid-16th century, Dutch Mennonites began to move from the Low Countries (especially Friesland and Flanders) to the Vistula delta region, seeking religious freedom and exemption from military service.
-The territories which they settled were located in the autonomous province of Polish Prussia in the Polish–Lithuanian Commonwealth, what is contemporary northern Poland.
+The territories which they settled were located in the regions of Pomerelia and Powiśle in northern Poland, and later also in Masovia in central Poland.
 These communities became known as the Olęders, a Polish rendering of the term Hollander.
 After the partitions of Poland, the Prussian authorities took over and its government eliminated exemption from military service on religious grounds.

 The Dutch Mennonites also migrated as far as the Russian Empire, where they were offered land along the Volga River.
 Some settlers left for Siberia in search for fertile land.
 The Russian capital itself, Moscow, also had a number of Dutch immigrants, mostly working as craftsmen.
 Arguably the most famous of which was Anna Mons, the mistress of Peter the Great.

 Historically Dutch also lived directly on the eastern side of the German border, most have since been assimilated (apart from ~40,000 recent border migrants), especially since the establishment of Germany itself in 1872.
 Cultural marks can still be found though.
 In some villages and towns a Dutch Reformed church is present, and a number of border districts (such as Cleves, Borken and Viersen) have towns and village with an etymologically Dutch origin.
 In the area around Cleves (German Kleve, Dutch Kleef) traditional dialect is Dutch, rather than surrounding (High/ Low) German.
 More to the South, cities historically housing many Dutch traders have retained Dutch exonyms for example Aachen (Aken) and Cologne/Köln (Keulen) to this day.